 The left-over fish is preserved in salt and consumed at a later stage, it is also common for it to be used in stews and soups.

-is drought, the cost of fish food, and theft.
-The bigger aquaculture farm we visited was owned by a former engineering and his wife, they
+are drought, the cost of fish food, and theft.
+The bigger aquaculture farm we visited was owned by former engineering and his wife, they

 built up the farm together over the past few years and live on the property.
-They designed a specialised canal system a long their dams
+They designed a specialised canal system along with their dams

 which regulates the flow of water throughout so they almost never have to worry about drought.